PDA-UR/end-to-end-latency/README.md

-# end-to-end-latency
+# Yet Another Latency Measuring Device

-Source code and circuit diagrams of our measuring device for end-to-end latency.
+Source code of our measuring device for end-to-end latency.